Do Gophers Have Tails? | More Facts on Gopher Menace

 These seemingly cute and furry critters can be a threat to the aesthetics of your lawn.

-Gophers go by the name pocket gophers because they have cheek pouches that help them carry food around from one place to another.
-Gophers are rodents that belong to the family Geomydae.
+Gophers, who are also called pocket gophers, have cheek pouches that help them carry food around from one place to another.

 Do Gophers Have Tails?

 A gopher can weigh up to 0.5 lb and be 6-8 inches in size.
 However, a few species could weigh up to 2.2 lb.

 The most common doubt is around the uncertain existence of a gopher’s tail.